Eric Corriel Studios

 ~/Work/SVA/2015, photo by Brett Wood

-The artist works and teaches at the School of Visual Arts in New York City. ~/Work/SVA/2015 consists of 1.9GB worth of work created for SVA throughout 2015.
+The artist works and teaches at the School of Visual Arts in New York City. ~/Work/SVA/2015 is a group portrait of the digital entities created for SVA throughout 2015.

-Close-up photograph of the aforementioned image which shows mostly orange organically shaped pixel clusters punctuated by two black-background horizontal rows of varying heights; set against a royal purple background.
+Close-up photograph of the image above which shows mostly orange organically shaped pixel clusters punctuated by two black-background horizontal rows of varying heights; set against a royal purple background.

 ~/Work/SVA/2015 (detail), photo by Brett Wood